Duvall’s 3-run homer helps Marlins beat Phillies 9-6

 LONG ABSENCE

-Left-hander Shawn Morimando pitched in the majors for the first time in five years when he took the mound to start the ninth, allowing four runs in two-thirds of an inning.
+Left-hander Shawn Morimando pitched in the majors for the first time in five years when he took the mound for Miami to start the ninth, allowing four runs in two-thirds of an inning.
 He pitched in two games for the Cleveland Indians in 2016.

 ROSTER MOVES